AshritWajjala/Review_Scrapper/README.md

-# Social Media Application for Computer Scientists
+# Social Media Application

-This project is a social media application specifically designed for computer scientists.
+This project is a social media application.
 Users can create profiles, share posts, follow each other, and interact with posts through likes and comments.

 ## Project Features